oxcable/oxcable/README.md

 oxcable
 =======

 A simple audio processing and MIDI framework in Rust.
-The name is a play on words, referencing auxilary cables used for audio signals, and iron oxide (aka rust).

 This is a personal project of mine, with two goals:
  1. To learn Rust.
  2. To work on design and implementation of real time audio systems.

-I am still fleshing out the core libraries, so interfaces are very unstable.
+I am still fleshing out the core libraries, so interfaces are still unstable.

 Documentation
 -------------